Free Alternatives to Rockwell

 Is Roboto Slab similar enough to Rockwell?

-Roboto Slab achieves 85% similarity to Rockwell.
+Roboto Slab achieves a FontAlternatives similarity score of 85% compared to Rockwell.
 While not identical, it offers comparable letterforms, proportions, and visual style.
 Most designers find it works excellently as a substitute in web and print projects.

 What are the main differences between Rockwell and its free alternatives?